29 Communities Nearby

 About National Church Residences

 National Church Residences serves more than 42,000 seniors through its array of housing and health care services.
 The not-for-profit organization is driven by a vision of advancing better living for all seniors, enabling them to remain home for life.
-With 340 communities in 25 states and Puerto Rico, it is the nation’s largest not-for-profit provider of affordable senior housing and the largest manager of service coordinators.
+With 340 communities in 25 states, it is the nation’s largest not-for-profit provider of affordable senior housing and the largest manager of service coordinators.
 The organization also offers residential senior communities, home and community-based services, as well as permanent supportive housing for the formerly homeless and disabled.
 For more information, visit NationalChurchResidences.org.

 About Central Ohio Geriatrics